 Alternatively, the FED’s Board of Governors can instruct the FED to buy US Treasury Securities and deposit the proceeds in US Treasury accounts at the FED to be used to cover the government’s deficit spending.
 These deposits represent new money because no money was borrowed or taken out of circulation elsewhere to create the deposits.
 The FED may later sell the newly acquired securities to one of its member banks or to commercial depositors.
 Regardless, the additional money created by the FED to finance the deficit remains in circulation in the US economy.

 The FED can also add to the total money supply by loaning money to member banks and creating new deposits in the banks’ accounts to offset the loans.
 These new deposits can be used as reserves to secure new loans made by banks to commercial customers.
-Proceeds from new loans are deposited in commercial borrowers accounts, much as proceeds from FED sales of government securities are deposited in Treasury accounts.
+Proceeds from new loans are deposited in commercial borrowers’ accounts, much as proceeds from FED sales of government securities are deposited in Treasury accounts.

 Because of something called fractional reserve banking, each new deposit created by the FED can support a series of commercial bank loans totaling ten times the amount of the initial deposit, sometimes even more.
-The FED can influence the total amount of money placed in circulation in the private sector by changing that amount of reserves required to secure new loans or by changing interest rates for funds loaned to or borrowed from the FED.
+The FED can influence the total amount of money placed in circulation in the private sector by changing the amount of reserves required to secure new loans or by changing interest rates for funds loaned to or borrowed from the FED.
 However, the FED can’t force private investors or consumers to borrow or spend money to stimulate the economy.

 The only significant difference between new money created by the FED and new money created by commercial banks is that the FED puts new money in circulation through government spending and commercial banks puts new money in circulation through private sector spending.
 Once the money is spent in either sector, it ends up as new deposits in commercial bank accounts—in the private sector.
-After the initial round of spending, additional lending and spending takes place in the private sector.
+After the initial round of spending, additional lending and spending take place in the private sector.
 The bottom line is there is no more need for the FED to pay down or pay off the national debt than for commercial banks to reduce their deposits or close out customers’ accounts.
-Deposits in US commercial bank (~$20 trillion) and outstanding US corporate bonds (~$10 trillion) total more than the national debt (~$27 trillion).
+Deposits in US commercial banks (~$20 trillion) and outstanding US corporate bonds (~$10 trillion) total more than the national debt (~$27 trillion).

 The debt deception an apparent strategy devised by political and fiscal conservatives to diminish public trust and confidence in the federal government.
 Many conservatives apparently have become convinced that "Government is not the solution to our problem, government is the problem"—to quote former President Ronald Reagan.
 The US Constitution gives the Congress responsibility for creating and maintaining the value of the nation’s currency.
 To carry out this responsibility, the federal government must have the ability to manage the total amount of money in circulation.

 A balanced budget requirement, as proposed by conservatives, would prevent the government from increasing spending to respond to economic crises such as the COVID pandemic of 2020-2021, the Great Recession of 2008-2009, or the Great Depression of the 1930s.
 Increasing taxes to balance the budget during times of crisis would only make bad situations worse.
 Commercial banks can’t respond to economic crises because investors and consumers are reluctant to borrow, and bankers are reluctant to lend during times of economic recession.
-However, the government can create and spend new money anytime it is needed to stimulate consumer spending, employment and economic recoveries, as it has done during economic crises of the past.
+However, the government can create and spend new money anytime it is needed to stimulate consumer spending, employment, and economic recoveries, as it has done during economic crises of the past.

 The government also needs enough money to fulfill its constitutional responsibilities, “to establish justice, ensure domestic tranquility, provide for the common defense, and promote the general welfare”—as is spelled out in the Preamble to the US Constitution.
 These responsibilities were given to the government because they are essential to the security and well-being of the nation, and because individual economic incentives are either absent or inadequate to ensure their fulfillment.
 The private and public sectors are both critical to the health and well-being of the economy and society.
 The government has the responsibility, and thus must also have the ability, to maintain an appropriate balance between the two.